SylviaRemington/men-stack-relating-data-lab-cookbook/README.md

 _______________________________________________________________________________

-## What I Need to Do to Complete the Lab
+## What I Need to Do to Complete the Lab -- Completed! :)

 The lab requires building a Cookbook app where users can manage pantry items embedded in their User model, perform CRUD operations, and view other users' pantries.
 What I currently have created thus far is as follows: server.js, user.js, auth.js, and views (index.ejs, auth/sign-in.ejs, auth/sign-up.ejs).
 I'm now needing to add the remaining files and code to meet all user stories.